-Once placed, students work with their practicum site to arrange a work schedule.
+Once placed, students work with their practicum site to discuss orientation and onboarding expectations and arrange a consistent schedule.
 Students are expected to adhere to the arranged schedule for the entire practicum year.
-Students are not required or expected to be at their practicum site for the Winter Break (last 2 weeks of December) or Spring Break (the week following Finals Week of Winter Quarter).
-However, students may arrange to work during these times if they prefer, and this should be discussed in advance with their supervisor/practicum site director.
+Early communication with sites around anticipated absences is expected, including breaks.
+Students are not required or expected to be at their practicum site over the following UW academic breaks:

+- Winter Break, which occurs after the Autumn Quarter ends in December.
+If UW Winter break lasts 3 weeks, students should plan to be at practicum for at least one of the 3 weeks, unless there are extenuating circumstances.
+Students should communicate with supervisors as soon as they know their schedule to make appropriate arrangements. - Spring Break, which occurs the week following Finals Week of Winter Quarter).
+Students may arrange to work during these times if they prefer, and this should be discussed in advance with their supervisor/practicum site director. - For student at 11 months placements only, the week in between end of Spring Q and start of Summer A quarter.

 During required scheduled class times, students will not be available for practicum hours.
 Students should also consider transit/commute time when creating their practicum work schedule.
-Class times from Fall 2024 to Summer Term A 2025 will vary from quarter to quarter but typically occur as follows:
+Class times from Fall 2025 to Summer Term 2026 will vary from quarter to quarter but typically occur as follows: